BCV-Uniandes/SuperFormer/README.md

 sh train.sh
 ```
 Make sure to change the paths to the HCP folder inside the options files.
 Please change the parameters "dataroot_H" and "dataroot_L". <br>
 The default is to train SuperFormer from scratch.
-However, you can change the route of the options file inside train.sh to train either the swinIR 2D approach, 3D RRDBNet, or 3D EDSR.
+However, you can change the path of the options file inside train.sh to train either the swinIR 2D approach, 3D RRDBNet, or 3D EDSR.
 See the ./options folder.
 ## Pre-trained Model and Test
 You can find our pe-trained models [here](https://drive.google.com/drive/folders/1o4p5JHO5hwfrS2G7HREKhdOZI0T7ZgWM) <br>
 Before testing, make sure you change the paths of the pretrained models inside the ./options/test files.
 Change the attribute "pretrained_netG".
 Also, change the path to the HCP data. <br>